-Viewers who watch “Clouds” when it is released on Disney+ on October 16 will see the incredible story of a teen who changed the world while dying, but they’ll also see some little pieces of the real Zach in the film, as well as cameos from his family and friends.
+Viewers who watch “Clouds” on Disney+ will see the incredible story of a teen who changed the world while dying, but they’ll also see some little pieces of the real Zach in the film, as well as cameos from his family and friends.
 Here are some of the more subtle ways that “Clouds” honored Zach and his family, on-screen and behind the scenes.

 Zach’s director’s chair.
 The crew placed an empty director’s chair with Zach’s name on it on set to honor him during filming.
 “Thank you Zach.
 I know you’re here - and you will be right next to me guiding every scene and every shot of this picture,” Justin Baldoni posted on Instagram on the first day of shooting.
 “No one sits in your chair but you.”